 - Approved Methods of Payment

 All sponsorship and donations expenditures must be paid by check.
-Procurement cards (P-Cards) may not be used for such expenditures.
+A Purchasing Card (P-Card) may not be used for such expenditures.

 - Record Keeping

 A copy of all relevant documentation related to sponsorship and donation expenditures must be sent to the University Tax Office, Attention: Tax Director, to allow for proper accounting and preparation of University tax returns.